bimbolabuari/odin-youtube-clone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration, resources/assets used
-- etc
+- Thanks to https://www.youtube.com ,all embedded videos,images and ideas comes from the website
+- Thanks to my mentor and tutor https://github.com/bolah2009

 ## 📝 License